NetSPI/grails-nV/README.md

     chmod +x initial-setup.sh
     ./initial-setup.sh

-By default, grailsnV uses the build in H2 database stored on disc.
+By default, grails_nV uses the build in H2 database stored on disc.
 However, the ```grails-app\conf\DataSource.groovy``` and ```initial-setup.sh``` have commented out settings to switch to MySQL if that's preferable.

-To view any mail sent from the application, navigate to ```http://localhost:8080/grailsnV/greenmail```. grailsnV uses the in-memory GreenMail mailserver.
+To view any mail sent from the application, navigate to ```http://localhost:8080/grails_nV/greenmail```. grails_nV uses the in-memory GreenMail mailserver.

 Finally, to actually run the app, simply run

     grails run-app

-The app should then be accessible at ```http://localhost:8080/grailsnV/```
+The app should then be accessible at ```http://localhost:8080/grails_nV/```

 If your ```grails``` prompt shows the following message

     Class JavaLaunchHelper is implemented in both /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/bin/java and /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/jre/lib/libinstrument.dylib.
 One of the two will be used.
 Which one is undefined

 You can safely ignore it.
-The above is a JVM error unrelated to grailsnV
+The above is a JVM error unrelated to grails_nV

 Updating the Database
 ---------------------